OpenDrift/opendrift/docs/source/install.rst

 .. warning::

    OpenDrift has now transitioned to *Python 3*.
 New versions of OpenDrift are unlikely to work with Python 2.
-   Python 2 reaches end of line in January, 2020.
+   Python 2 reached end of line in January, 2020.
 If you need to use Python 2 try using an older version of OpenDrift.

 .. _miniconda_install: